 The University of Tulsa is committed to helping our community prevent contracting and spreading the coronavirus.
-COVID-19 is a novel coronavirus spread through close contact with an infected person.
 The following information is provided to help you stay well and know what to do if you feel ill.
 It is based on recommendations from the Tulsa Health Department, the Oklahoma Health Department, and the Centers for Disease Control and Prevention.

 How to prevent illness